Protecting Operational Continuity Through Disciplined Construction Leadership Within Highly Regulated Environments

-Recognised construction industry advisor following televised House of Lords, Built Environment Committee inquiry on Modern Methods of Construction (MMC).
-International experience across regulated healthcare and science estate construction and volumetric modular manufacturing and installation.
+Recognised construction industry advisor following televised evidence to the House of Lords Built Environment Committee inquiry into Modern Methods of Construction (MMC).
+International experience across regulated healthcare and science estate construction together with volumetric modular manufacturing and installation.

-Leading large multidisciplinary teams (250+) within complex live environments under JCT/NEC/FIDIC contracts.
+Experienced in leading multidisciplinary teams of 250+ personnel within complex live environments operating under JCT, NEC and FIDIC contracts.

-Experienced and correctly qualified executives who understand risk allocation, contract strategy, and operational alignment, are not a luxury; they are fundamental to protecting shareholder value and delivering stable growth.
+Executives who understand risk allocation, contract strategy, stakeholder management and operational alignment through all stages of delivery are not a luxury within complex project environments; they are fundamental to protecting shareholder value, maintaining commercial discipline and delivering stable long term growth.

 Skilful, experienced, knowledgeable, and admired, these attributes are recognised by the CIOB and the wider construction industry in a Chartered Fellow of the CIOB.